 SMSF management can be time consuming.
 We can help with researching and managing investments, checking trust deed compliance, setting investment strategies, keeping records and conducting the audit.

-At WDF Professional we have a dedicated superannuation team that actively supports our clients in managing their SMSF’s compliance and reporting obligations.
+At WDF we have a dedicated superannuation team that actively supports our clients in managing their SMSF’s compliance and reporting obligations.
 We can also help you as you consider if a self-managed super fund might be the right fit for you and your retirement.

 Please feel free to get in touch to talk with us about how we can help make tax time easier for your next SMSF audit and return.